Hari-Kiri/goParallelism/README.md

-# goParallelism
+# goParallelism - Golang Paralellism Example

-Golang Paralellism Example
+To see the diffrent between parallel process or not parallel, please change the processor constant value.